 This guide breaks down the essentials in a simple, practical way, covering insurance options, eligibility, costs, and what to expect when accessing care.

-Portugal's Public Healthcare System
+Portugal Public Healthcare System

-Portugal’s public healthcare system, known as the SNS (Serviço Nacional de Saúde), provides universal coverage to all legal residents.
+Portugal’s public healthcare system, known as the SNS (Serviço Nacional de Saúde), provides universal healthcare coverage to all legal residents.
 It’s funded through taxation and social security contributions made by both employees and employers, ensuring broad access to essential medical services across the country.

 Is the Public Healthcare in Portugal Good?